neskech/Soft-Hardcore/README.md

 ### Life Regeneration
 - Lives can automatically regenerate over time
-- Regeneration cooldown is configurable (default: 15 seconds for testing)
+- Regeneration cooldown is configurable (default: 24 hours)
 - **Multiple Interval Support**: If multiple cooldown periods have passed, all pending regenerations are applied at once
 - Players must wait the full cooldown period between regenerations
 - New players can regenerate immediately